-These areas of finance are rarely open to candidates coming right out of their undergraduate degree, for some students these are areas they plan to move into after a few years of work or after gaining another degree.
+The areas of finance listed below are rarely open to new graduates.
+These fields are more accessible after a few years of work experience or after gaining another degree.

 A hedge fund is an aggressively managed portfolio of investments with a goal of generating high returns.
-A hedge fund has no employees, but the portfolio is managed by the investment manager, who employes significan risk management strategies.
+A hedge fund has no employees, but the portfolio is managed by the investment manager, who employs significant risk management strategies.

-Private equity consists of investors and funds that make investments directly into private companies or conduct buyouts of public companies.
+The private equity field contains investors and funds that invest directly in private companies or conduct buyouts of public companies.
 Private equity firms will sometimes pool funds together to take very large public companies private.

-A venture capitalist is a person or investment firm that makes speculative investments in growing start up companies.
-Venture capital firms typically comprise small teams with technology backgrounds or those with business training or deep industry experience.
+A venture capitalist is a person or investment firm that makes speculative investments in growing start-up companies.
+Venture capital firms typically comprise small teams with business management and development training, and deep industry experience.